 BOTTOM LINE: Outstanding, affordable portable charger for plenty of power that lasts

-The Anker 2nd Gen Astro2 Portable External Battery Charger ($25.99, Amazon) is not a name that rolls right off the tongue, but is also a winner.
+The Anker PowerCore 1000 PD Portable Battery Charger (updated version, $45.99, Amazon) is not a name that rolls right off the tongue, but is also a winner.
 In fact, Anker is fast becoming a new favorite tech brand for me– I want to marry the Anker 5-port USB charger but I don’t think that’s legal in my state.

-I like the Anker Astro2 because it not only keeps its charge and powers up my phone fast–about 1% per minute–but it’s a bit sleeker to carry around than the Anker.
+I like the Anker charger because it not only keeps its charge and powers up my phone fast — about 1% per minute–but it’s a bit sleeker to carry around than the Jackery.
 When you pull it out in a meeting and stick it on the table, it doesn’t look like you’re carrying a spare hard drive.
 In fact, you can stack your phone right on top of it and with that shiny black exterior, they blend right together.
 It even looks like a phone.

-The Astro2 does hold slightly less of a charge than the Jackery, but for most people this is still plenty of power, unless you’re on a 16-hour flight and plan on going through your iPad Air battery more than twice.
-And at 8.16 ounces, it’s not a bad purse size–or jacket pocket size, if you’re one of our gentlemen readers.
+Ankers I’ve tried do hold slightly less of a charge than the Jackery, but for most people this is still plenty of power, unless you’re on a 16-hour flight and plan on going through your iPad battery more than twice.
+It’s also not a bad purse size — or jacket pocket size, if you’re one of our gentlemen readers.
 Plus I always appreciate any easy-to-read LED light system that shows me just how much juice is left.
 It puts me at ease, without even having to plug it in.

 BOTTOM LINE: Sleek, powerful portable charger with a lot of juice for its size

-For an emergency jolt of power when you don’t need too much, I like tossing the myCharge Energy Shot right into a handbag.
-It looks nice and solid despite its AA battery size.
-And at 4-ounces, it’s small enough and light enough to tuck in even into a small evening clutch, especially if you use it with a very short charging cable.
+For an emergency jolt of power when you don’t need too much, I like tossing the myCharge Style Power Charger (FKA the myCharge Energy Shot; $19.99, myCharge) right into a handbag.
+It looks nice and solid despite its 2 AA batteries size.
+And at around 4-ounces, it’s small enough and light enough to tuck in even into a small evening clutch, especially if you use it with a very short charging cable.

-It’s about the same price as the Anker Astro2 but then the benefit of this one is its small size.
+It’s super affordable, and only holds about a single phone charge, but then the benefit of this one is its small size.
 This is the portable battery I grab when I’m headed out for the night and only need a “just in case” spare with me that’s lightweight and unobtrusive.

 BOTTOM LINE: Conveniently small portable charger, for a quick hit of power of the go.